malakhims/Dollmaker-Script/README.md

-Ophagirl Dollmaker Script
+Ophagirl Dollmaker Template
 ==========================

 Hi!!
 This is a heavily modified script!
 I didn't write all of it myself for those coming from off of github!!
+I just fixed a lot of broken code and updated old user code!!
+I redid a lot of the CSS but some of the old stuff is still in there haha.

 It's originally from Ninique and I heavily edited another fork called Dollmaker NEO that didn't work for me out of the box and had some weird bugs!!
 I thought the instructions in the original files could be a bit confusing, so I tried to simplify them.